lucasdu2/go-mapreduce/worker-design.md

 (see point #4 in 3.1), but this seems to allow for the undesired case summarized previously.

-NOTE: Not sure where to put the stuff below, putting here for now.
 Multiple workers could be working on the same Map task, which means we need some way of keeping their intermediate files separate.
 If we don't do this, we could have multiple workers writing to the same set of intermediate files, which will